-Linda Gray was fired from Dallas after begging the executives to give her a chance to direct like Larry Hagman and Patrick Duffy.
+In the mid 1980s, Linda Gray was briefly fired from Dallas after asking for a pay rise and requesting that she be given a chance to direct episodes like Larry Hagman and Patrick Duffy.
 However, Larry Hagman threatened to leave the show because he didn't feel they could have JR without Sue Ellen.

-The house used as the "Southfork Ranch" house was an actual Texas residence, owned by Joe R. Duncan, or J.R.
-Duncan.
+The house used as the "Southfork Ranch" house was an actual Texas residence called Duncan Acres, owned by Joe R. Duncan (or J.R.
+Duncan).
 When the show became popular, tourists from all over the world visited the house day and night.
 The Duncan family was forced to sell the house and it is now a museum devoted to the show.

 When Steve Kanaly was talking about leaving the show due to his character's lack of development, it was Larry Hagman who came up with the idea to make the Ray Krebs character the illegitimate son of Jock Ewing in order to get Kanaly to stay